izabelaguiar/midd_networks/README.md

 Any announcements will be posted below and emailed to you.

 ## Annoucements
+### January 16 | Three reminders
+I hope you all had a lovely long weekend.
+I wanted to remind you that I'll be having make-up office hours tomorrow from 10-12.
+I also wanted to remind you that HW1 is due tomorrow by 1pm.
+You may email it to me or bring in a paper copy to turn in at the beginning of class.
+I won't accept any late work tomorrow, so please turn it in on time.

+Final reminder is to please bring your laptops tomorrow for our computer lab together.

 ### January 13 | Agenda Updated and Notes Uploaded
 I've updated the Agenda and Syllabus to reflect the sections of the textbook we covered this week.
 I've also uploaded two additional notes files, `Adj_mats.pdf` and `Centrality_measures.pdf`.
 I incorrectly wrote down the definition of closeness centrality for connected graphs yesterday: it's been corrected in this pdf.
 The definition for disconnected graphs, although unintuitive, was correct (phew!).
 Have a lovely long weekend and I'll see you all Tuesday.
 ### January 10 | HW 1 Uploaded